 - Integration with other Security Devices

-When your alarm is activated from a door sensor or motion detector, you’ll get a push alert to your mobile phone, showing exactly when and where it was triggered.
-You can even sync a camera to the app to show the direct video footage of the activation.
+When your alarm is triggered by a door sensor or motion detector, you’ll get a push alert to your phone that tells you exactly when and where this happened.
+You can even sync a camera to the app to show you video footage of the event.

 So, what makes these systems ‘smart’?
 Good question!
 Unlike traditional systems, smart home alarms aren’t designed to be used on their own.
-Through integration with other smart home devices, you’ll be able to design a powerful setup that actively protects your property around the clock.
-Whether you’re at home, or on the other side of the world.
+Through integration with other smart home devices, you can design a powerful setup that actively guards your property around the clock.
+It doesn't matter whether you’re at home, or on the other side of the world.